tainacan/tainacan-wiki/dev/custom-templates.md

 * `tainacan_get_the_term_description()` or `tainacan_the_term_description()` - Returns the current term description inside a term items archive;

 And more...
 * `tainacan_get_initials()` - A presentation function used by some thumbnails in some themes.
-It outputs a string version of a name with its initials;
+It outputs a string version of a name with its initials - for example: "Classic Paintings" would be returned as "CP";

 Those are, of course, *helper functions*.
 If you're not satisfied with the way the rendering is performed by then, you can create your own.
 Check [the source code]() for a more complete idea of how to fetch Tainacan content.